cjoakim/azure-cosmosdb/presentations/8_01_operational_best_practices.md

 ### Design

-- CosmosDB is **schemaless**; don't always create **"Entity Containers"**
+- CosmosDB is **schemaless**; don't always create relational-like **"Entity Containers"**
 - It's Ok and often appropriate to store dissimilar documents in the same container
   - Use a **doctype** or **type** attribute to distinguish these
 - This enables efficient **Partition Key Joins**
-- Store related documents in the same partition key
+- Store related (dissimilar) documents in the same partition key
-  - Example: eCommerce order, line item, and delivery documents
+  - Example: an eCommerce order, its line items, and delivery documents

 #### Document Size